BlastFutures/Blast-Futures-Exchange/docs/IVault.md

 - **Parameters:**
   - `signer`: The address to be verified.
-  - `role`: A specific role identifier used to determine the signer's permissions.
+  - `role`: An integer identifier for a specific role.

 - **Returns:**
-  - `bool`: A boolean value indicating whether the address is a valid signer for the specified role.
+  - `bool`: A boolean value indicating whether the signer address is allowed to assume the specified role.

 ## Usage